 Obligations to declare such substances to national agencies, and to obtain certificates of authorization are usually mandatory above certain thresholds.

-Typically, they are heavy metals (lead, mercury, cadmium, chromium hexavalent) and, depending on the RoHS regulations, some additives in plastics, like PBBs, PBDEs, and phthalates (BBP, DBP, DEHP, and DIBP).
+Typically, they are heavy metals (lead, mercury, cadmium, chromium hexavalent) and, depending on the jurisdictions, some additives in plastics, like PBBs, PBDEs, and phthalates (BBP, DBP, DEHP, and DIBP).

 In essence, you will have to confirm that none of the targeted hazardous substances exceed their threshold of 0.1% (or 0.01% for cadmium) at the homogeneous material level of every component and material in your product.
 Two approaches are available:

 The latter is highly recommended for complex products.
-When conducted, it should meet the IEC 63000 standard, as requested per Europe RoHS.
+When conducted, it should meet the IEC 63000 standard.

-Do you need a RoHS certificate of compliance for your new products?
+Do you need a certificate of compliance for your new products?

-Book a free demo on how to manage RoHS compliance!
+Book a free consultation by clicking the menu above on how to manage environmental compliance!